PurdueCAM2Project/CAM2ImageTeam/training/README.md

 ## Week 4:

 This week we will go implement a deep learning model on your computer, preferrably in Caffe.
-If you want to implement Faster-RCNN in MATLAB, I can only try to help you.
+While there are other versions available for these models, such as the original MATLAB version of Faster-RCNN, I will not be much help...

 - Faster-RCNN (FRCNN) \[[pdf](https://arxiv.org/abs/1506.01497)\]\[[github](https://github.com/rbgirshick/py-faster-rcnn)\]
 - Single Shot Detector (SSD) \[[pdf](https://arxiv.org/abs/1512.02325)\]\[[github](https://github.com/weiliu89/caffe/tree/ssd)\]